skjsjhb/alal.js/README.md

 ### Targets

-We're continue using **webpack** for script bundling, but the distribution has changed to **electron-builder**.
-We've configured several targets for the new build system:
+alal.js uses **webpack** and **electron-builder** to build the app.
+We've pre-configured several targets for the following sceneraios:

-- Debug - Development build for realtime testing and running.
+- Debug - Development build for realtime running.
 Used actively during the code-and-test process.
 This target contains source map for tracing.

-- Autotest - Newly introduced build for automated testing.
+- Autotest - Development build for automated testing.
 Test modules are embedded into the application by a specially designed test entry.
 The test system runs parallely with the application, reflects the most realistic and convincing test results.
 This target builds using development config, but without a source map.